Darul Makmur Stadium

 Darul Makmur Stadium (Stadium Darul Makmur) is a multi-purpose stadium located in Kuantan, Pahang, Malaysia.
-It is mostly use for football matches, with a capacity of 40,000 people.
+It is mostly used for football matches, with a capacity of 40,000 people.
 The stadium has a running track, in addition to the football field.
 It was opened in 1970, while capacity was increased after renovations in 1995 in conjunction with Kuantan hosting the Sukma Games in 1996 and 2012.